JHU-PL-Lab/dde/README.md

 | --no-cache | Disable caching in the analysis |
 | --debug | Print debug messages to stdout |

-For example, you may execute `dune exec -- interpreter/tests/tests.exe --runtime` to see how long tests take to finish.
+For example, you may execute `dune exec -- interpreter/tests/tests.exe --runtime` to see how long each test take to finish.

 ### Program Analysis